 St Paul

 The church of St Paul was built as a chapel of ease to St Clements in 1868 by John Dando Sedding (Beacham & Pevsner, 2014).
 Edmund H. Sedding was responsible for the completion of the tower in 1909-10.
 By 1952 structural cracking in the tower was noted.
 More recently it was discovered that the east gable is moving and the polyphant stone is crumbling; dry rot has been found in the organ chamber.
 The church was closed in 2007 and, initially, it was planned to demolish the building but objections from Cornish Buildings Group and others led to it being offered for sale.
 The Cornish Buildings Group strongly objects to the demolition of this ‘highly accomplished’, richly ornamented grade 2 listed church by John Dando Sedding.
 They believe that a new use should be sought for such a significant heritage asset within a conservation area (Cornish Buildings Group).
-It is believed that the screens below still exist.
+However, when no buyer came forward, demolition was again decided by the Diocese.
+The screens below still exist.

 Parclose Screens – Photograph (PWDRO 244/4 & 244/5); 1913 & 1914